If you've been thinking of refinancing your home loan, but don't know where to start, here's a step-by-step guide to help you.

 Also, take into account that refinancing often requires an amount of equity in your property to act as a deposit.
 The amount required is usually about 20% - the same as a deposit - and equity less than this amount might mean you have to pay Lenders Mortgage Insurance (LMI).

-Refinancing can also come with a range of costs, such as:
+Refinancing can also come with a range of costs depending on which lender you go with, such as:

-These costs should be factored into your final decision.
+These costs should be factored into your final decision when comparing home loans.

 A good home loan lender will have specialists on hand to speak to you and answer your questions about what the right home loan is for you.
 These specialists should be able to answer questions like: